Best Beef To Smoke

 1. Brisket: The King of Smoked Beef

 The brisket, a large cut from the chest of the cow, is arguably the most popular choice for smoking.
-Known for its rich marbling and potential for incredible tenderness, brisket requires patience and a low-and-slow smoking technique.
+Which means known for its rich marbling and potential for incredible tenderness, brisket requires patience and a low-and-slow smoking technique.
 The long cooking time allows the connective tissue to break down, resulting in melt-in-your-mouth tenderness.

 • Smoking Time: 12-18 hours, or even longer depending on size and desired tenderness.